 Second trimester screening

 Some of the first trimester tests are still available during the second trimester.
-This link has more information on second trimester screening.
+This link has more information on screening during both the first and second trimester.

 Staying well during pregnancy